thoughtbot/ruby-science/book/solutions/use_convention_over_configuration.md

 # Use Convention Over Configuration

-Ruby's metaprogramming allows us to avoid boilerplate code and duplication by relying on conventions for class names, file names, and directory structure.
+Ruby's meta-programming allows us to avoid boilerplate code and duplication by relying on conventions for class names, file names and directory structure.
 Although depending on class names can be constricting in some situations, careful use of conventions will make your applications less tedious and more bug-proof.

 ### Uses

-* Eliminate [Case Statements](#case-statement) by finding classes by name.
+* Eliminates [case statements](#case-statement) by finding classes by name.
-* Eliminate [Shotgun Surgery](#shotgun-surgery) by removing the need to register or configure new strategies and services.
+* Eliminates [shotgun surgery](#shotgun-surgery) by removing the need to register or configure new strategies and services.
-* Remove [Duplicated Code](#duplicated-code) by removing manual associations from identifiers to class names.
+* Eliminates [duplicated code](#duplicated-code) by removing manual associations from identifiers to class names.
 * Prevents future duplication, making it easier to [avoid duplication](#dry).